 Let Jekyll build only the necessary posts

 If your site has too many articles, you may find this method very useful.
 Some people with 100s of posts have a hard time building their Jekyll site locally.
 In those situations, you can build only the last post!
-This can be used even while editing the latest post, site layout or any pages.
+This can be used even while editing the latest post, site layout, or pages.

 When compared to Hugo or Gatsby, Jekyll build speed is really slow.
 But it is changing.
 Jekyll is making leaps in decreasing build time.
 Until then I hope these hotfixes will help you stick to Jekyll and not switch to other platforms.